Willie Stevenson

+Liverpool F.C. at 1963 with following players, from left standing: Allan Jones, Gordon Milne, Tommy Lawrence, Ron Yeats (captain), Willie Stevenson, Ronnie Moran; front row: Ian Callaghan, Roger Hunt, Ian St John, Jimmy Melia and Kevin Lewis.

 William Stevenson (26 October 1939 – 27 May 2025) was a Scottish professional football player and manager.
 He played for Rangers, Liverpool, Stoke City, Tranmere Rovers and the Vancouver Whitecaps.

 Career

 Rangers

 Stevenson was born in Leith on 26 October 1939.
 He played for Edina Hearts and Dalkeith Thistle before turning professional with Rangers.
 He immediately became a regular in the side, winning the Scottish Football League in his first season and the Scottish Cup in his second while also being involved in the semi-finals of the 1959–60 European Cup and earning selection for the Scottish Football League XI, but then lost his first team place after Jim Baxter joined Rangers in 1960.

 After he was displaced by Baxter, Stevenson declined to sign a new contract with Rangers and went out to Australia in the summer of 1962, but was still registered with the Glasgow club and was not permitted to play official matches with local clubs, so he returned to Scotland and both Liverpool and Preston North End put in bids to sign him.